Crickly/crickly/README.md

 🛫 Quick start
 -------------

+1. Install `pip install crickly`

-1. Add `crickly` to your INSTALLED_APPS setting like this
+2. Add `crickly` to your INSTALLED_APPS setting like this

 ```py
     INSTALLED_APPS = [